This post may contain affiliate links. Please see my disclosure policy for details.

 There are 87 ghats (a ghat is literally a name for steps leading to a holy body of water) joined along the River Ganges in Varanasi and only a select few are official Varanasi burning ghats.

-You will not believe the things you will see, the smells that enter your nose and people you’ll meet or follow you.
+You will not believe the things you will see, the smells that enter your nose, and the people you’ll meet or follow you.

 Add in the humidity and it’s a bitter pill to swallow.

-So, I thought I’d right this post to prepare you for what you will see, safety tips and etiquette to not offend anyone.
+So, I thought I’d write this post to prepare you for what you will see, safety tips, and etiquette to not offend anyone.

 Here’s an insight as to what it’s like visiting the Varanasi cremations ghats.